 It worked for about a week or so but then I felt more of the same.
 Super anxious about my morning routine and super disappointed in myself for feeling anxious about doing something so great.

 After thinking about it for a bit I had this inkling that I was struggling with doing the same thing over and over every morning.
-I do a lot of the same over and over at work and adding that to my morning was just exhausting.
+I love my jobs but I do a lot of the same over and over at work, and adding repetition to my morning was just exhausting.
 It was the routine part of the morning routine that wasn’t working for me.

 Even though the morning routine wasn’t working out for me, I knew I still needed some space for myself before the craziness of the day so I decided to change “morning routine” to “morning space” to make whatever this thing I’m trying to do at 5am a bit more palatable.